-The Normative Data Project (NDP)5 looked at collection expenditures at public libraries in the U.S. for FY 1992 - FY 2003.
+The Normative Data Project (NDP) 5 looked at collection expenditures at public libraries in the U.S. for FY 1992 - FY 2003.
 NDP found that since FY 2001, the purchasing power of money spent on collections has fallen at public libraries in the U.S. and attributed the decline to strains on library budgets and price increases, with the latter based on trends for serial subscription expenditures-a major part of collection expenditures in U.S. libraries.
-NDP ranked SC public libraries 40^{th} among the states and the District of Columbia for books and serial volumes per capita, 35^{th} for total collection expenditures per capita and 37^{th} for current serial subscriptions per 1,000 populations.
+NDP ranked SC public libraries 40th among the states and the District of Columbia for books and serial volumes per capita, 35th for total collection expenditures per capita and 37th for current serial subscriptions per 1,000 populations.

 Review of the NDP and other similar data indicates the SCSL still must play a role in supplementing collections of the state's public libraries.
-The CMS department remains a necessary function.
-CMS is transitioning to include and enhance digital/electronic collections as evidence of the completion of the digitalization of the CPM collection.
+The Collection Management Services department remains a necessary function.
+CMS has been transitioning to include and enhance digital/electronic collection.
 Reallocation of SCSL budgetary resources from the purchase of traditional library materials to electronic resources was enacted in FY 2008.
+Our database retrievals more than doubled from FY08.